webkul/multi-vendor-marketplace-lite-for-woocommerce/wk_caching/readme.txt

 == Changelog ==

-= 1.0.9 (24-05-09) =
+= 1.0.9 (24-07-01) =
 Updated: Tags upto 5 as per WordPress standard.
-Updated: Tested upto values for WordPress 6.5 and WooCommerce 8.8
+Updated: Tested upto values for WordPress 6.5 and WooCommerce 9.0
+Downgraded: PHPFasteCache library version to v8.1 from v9 to support PHP 7.3 and higher.
-Removed: unnecessary logging and printing.
+Removed: Unnecessary logging and printing.

 = 1.0.8 (23-12-27) =
 Added: Filter and settings to enable Redis cache from the current module.